agreeya-demorepository/demo/README.md

 ### Development Methodology

 ##### Agile-SCRUM Model :
  The development of this prototype is carried out using the Agile SCRUM model.
-Multi disciplinary team comprising  PRODUCT OWNER , Scrum Master,Business Analyst, Web Designer,S/W Backend Developer, Frontend Developer, S/W Tester , Configuration Manager.
+Multi disciplinary team comprising ** Product Owner , Scrum Master,Business Analyst, Web Designer,S/W Backend Developer, Frontend Developer, S/W Tester , Configuration Manager **.
 The whole process is carried out using Agile software development capabilities with iterartive and incremental development through sprints.Product Backlog - User Stories and Tasks are managed through the REDMINE Project Management and Bug Tracking tool.
 Two dev sprints of 4 days each in duration are executed to cover the development of work items.
 Prior to the first Sprint a Design phase is executed to cover activitites related to UI Design, Technical Architecture Design, DB Design, Product Backlog Planning , Sprint Scheduling , Test Planning.

-During this phase, Joint Application Development(JAD) sessions are executed with the usergroup to participate in the design process.
+During this phase, **Joint Application Development(JAD)** sessions are executed with the usergroup to participate in the design process.
 Usergroups are involved to understand their need for this application so as to establish the underlying requirements of this prototype.
-Discussions during the requirement elicitation exercise are documented in a Business Requirement Document (BRD) with relevant use cases to depict the activity flow for the application users.
+Discussions during the requirement elicitation exercise are documented in a **Business Requirement Document (BRD)** with relevant use cases to depict the activity flow for the application users.
 Review sessions are conducted with usergroup to review the accuracy of BRD and freeze the requirements with usergroup and Product Owner approvals.As part of these sessions UI designs are reviewed and confirmed for implementation.
 Daily Standup meetings with entire team to check progress and bottlenecks is conducted , MoM's for each of these standups is captured and shared with all attendees.
-To Demonstrate that usergroups are involved in the design and development process , please check following references from the GITHUB REPOSITORY
+To Demonstrate that usergroups are involved in the design and development process , please check following references from the **GITHUB REPOSITORY**

 a.	**JAD sessions** conducted with usergroup to know what is needed , goals of project and create prioritized list of requirements ( Field Backlog Priority) in the Redmine tool.
 **Pl refer** files **JAD-Session0526 Usergroup.jpg** and **JAD-Session0526.jpg** in **GITHUB > demo > project-mgmt > docs.**